 However, if part of an asset is used for business purposes, that part could qualify for Business Property Relief.

-The deceased person’s estate, which includes all of their property, possessions, and money, is subject to inheritance tax (IHT).
+The deceased person’s estate, including all their property, possessions, and money, is subject to inheritance tax (IHT).
 The inheritance tax rate in the UK is 40% over and above any allowances.
 Only the portion of your estate above the allowances will be subject to this tax charge.

 How can you use business relief for inheritance tax?

 Holding assets for more than two years is an effective way of reducing your estate potential tax.
-However, ensuring the assets continue to be eligible to business relief is vital.
+However, it is vital to ensure the assets continue to be eligible for business relief.
 Any changes to the BPR status of the asset could render the tax planning ineffective.

 This can be complicated, especially if you own BPR-qualifying shares on the AIM market.